North Dakota Bill Would Protect Drivers Who ‘Accidentally’ Run Over Protesters, Such As Those At Standing Rock

 Even so, the new North Dakota bill aimed at protecting the rights of drivers who “accidentally” mow down protesters in the street is expected to be heard by the North Dakota’s House Transportation Committee on Friday.

-[Featured Image by James MacPherson/AP Photo]
+[Featured Image by James MacPherson/AP Images]